eidolon-ai/howto-custom-agent/README.md

 # Custom Agent Example Repository

-This repository shows an example of a custom agent.
+This repository shows an example of a custom agent using the Eidolon SDK.

 This example shows how to build a two-part agent that will first generate a response plan, and then execute the response plan.